Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: Introduction

+To fill this gap, we introduce Ophiuchus, a deep SO(3)-equivariant model that captures joint encodings of sequence-structure motifs of all-atom protein structures.
+Our model is a novel autoencoder that uses one-dimensional sequence convolutions on geometric features to learn coarsened representations of proteins.
+Ophiuchus outperforms existing SO(3)-equivariant autoencoders [\cite{fu2023latent}] on the protein reconstruction task.
+We present extensive ablations of model performance across different autoencoder layouts and compression settings.
+We demonstrate that our model learns a robust and structured representation of protein structures by learning a denoising diffusion probabilistic model (DDPM) [\cite{ho2020denoising}] in the latent space.
+We find Ophiuchus to enable significantly faster sampling of protein structures, as compared to existing diffusion models [\cite{wu2022protein, yim2023se3, watson2023novo}], while producing unconditional samples of comparable quality and diversity.

+Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Novel Autoencoder}: We introduce a novel SO(3)-equivariant autoencoder for protein sequence and all-atom structure representation.
+We propose novel learning algorithms for coarsening and refining protein representations, leveraging irreducible representations of SO(3) to efficiently model geometric information.
+We demonstrate the power of our latent space through unsupervised clustering and latent interpolation.

+\item \textbf{Extensive Ablation}: We offer an in-depth examination of our architecture through extensive ablation across different protein lengths, coarsening resolutions and model sizes.
+We study the trade-off of producing a coarsened representation of a protein at different resolutions and the recoverability of its sequence and structure.

-\item \textbf{All-Atom Protein Latent Diffusion}: We explore a novel generative approach to proteins by performing latent diffusion exclusively on geometric feature representations.
-We train an efficient all-atom generative model for miniproteins, and provide diverse benchmarks to assess its performance.
+\item \textbf{Latent Diffusion}: We explore a novel generative approach to proteins by performing latent diffusion on geometric feature representations.
+We train diffusion models for multiple resolutions, and provide diverse benchmarks to assess sample quality.
+To the best of our knowledge, this is the first generative model to directly produce all-atom structures of proteins.

 \end{itemize}